panyapoc/ItemStorePersonalize/README.md

 └── webui                                           [Store user interface]
 ```

-## Deployment Prerequisites
+## Custom Build Prerequisites

-In order to deploy this stack, you'll need:
+In order to build and deploy this stack, you'll need:

 ### Installed on your machine